Big Brother 11 (American season): HouseGuests

 Twelve of the thirteen HouseGuests were revealed during The Early Show on July 1, 2009, by Julie Chen.
 During the season premiere the Houseguests were split into four cliques and Jessie Godderz was revealed as the final Houseguest during the season premiere on July 9, 2009, after the Athletes clique won the first Head of Household competition.

 Future appearances

 Jordan Lloyd and Jeff Schroeder competed on The Amazing Race 16, then returned for Big Brother 12 the following year to participate in a Power of Veto competition.
 They later returned to compete on Big Brother 13 in 2011, then returned on Big Brother 16, in which Jeff proposed to Jordan.

 In 2020, Kevin Campbell returned to compete on Big Brother: All-Stars.

+In 2024, Jessie Godderz competed on E!
+Network reality TV series House of Villains.